GWM Tank 500: Malaysia

+Mexico

+The Tank 500 was launched in Mexico on 27 March 2025, with two variants: Luxury and Black Edition, both variants are powered by a 3.0-litre twin-turbocharged petrol engine.

 Russia

 Russia became second foreign market to market the Tank 500 after Saudi Arabia, it was launched in March 2023.
 Initially it had been offered in two trims: Adventure and Premium, powered by 3.0-litre V6 twin-turbo petrol engine with output lowered to 299 hp due to tax issues.
-In January 2024, Great Wall Motors started to offer the Tank 500 with the Hybrid variant in a sole Urban trim.
+In January 2024, GWM started to offer the Tank 500 with the Hybrid variant in a sole Urban trim.
 In June 2024, the Blacktrail trim was added, powered by 3.0-litre V6 with a raised output to 349 hp and equipped with an additional 50 litres fuel tank giving it extended range 1100 km before refueling.

 South Africa

 The Tank 500 was launched in South Africa on 14 August 2024, alongside the GWM P500 pick up.
 Only offered in a sole Ultra Luxury variant powered by a 2.0-litre turbocharged petrol hybrid engine.

 Thailand

-The Tank 500 was introduced in Thailand at the 38th Thailand International Motor Expo in 29 November 2021.
-It was launched in 28 September 2023.
-Only offered as a HEV variant, powered by a 2.0-litre turbocharged petrol hybrid engine, it is available in two trim levels: Pro and Ultra.
+The Tank 500 was previewed in Thailand at the 38th Thailand International Motor Expo on 29 November 2021, and officially launched on 28 September 2023.
+At launch, it was offered exclusively as a HEV, powered by a 2.0-litre turbocharged petrol hybrid engine, in two trim levels: Pro and Ultra.
 It is locally assembled at GWM's facility in Rayong.

-In July 2025, the 2.4-litre turbocharged diesel engine, with the option between two-wheel drive and four-wheel drive, was added for the Pro and Ultra trims.
-The Ultra diesel variants were available with the Black Warrior exterior accessory package.
-The HEV Pro variant was also discontinued.
+In July 2025, a 2.4-litre turbocharged diesel engine was added to the Pro and Ultra trims, offered with a choice of two-wheel or four-wheel drive.
+The diesel Ultra variant could be optioned with the Black Warrior exterior accessory package, while the HEV Pro variant was discontinued.

+In August 2026, a 3.0-litre GW4F30 turbo-diesel engine was introduced for the Ultra trim, available with either rear-wheel or four-wheel drive.